 London is a perfect city for all theatre lovers.
-People from all over the world take breaks and come to The City to see some of the legendary productions: Jersey Boys
+People from all over the world take breaks and come to The City to see some of the legendary productions: The Lion King

 This unforgettable musical traces the tragic love story of a beautiful opera singer and a young composer shamed by his physical appearance into a shadowy existence beneath the majestic Paris Opera House.
 The combination of opulent sets and costumes, fabulous special effects and a spine-tingling score makes The Phantom of the Opera a theatre experience not to be missed.
 Billy Elliot

 Billy is brought up by his father in a Northern mining town where boys are expected to box, not to dance, let alone have dreams of attending the Royal Ballet School.After

 joining a ballet class Billy's inspirational dance teacher spots real talent and encourages Billy to apply to the Royal Ballet.
 This inspirational tale follows Billy in his triumph over adversity and his fight to prove his doubters wrong by going all the way.
 Les Misérables

 The longest running production is in London where it played 7,602 performances at the Palace Theatre before transferring to the Queen's Theatre where it opened on 3th